Home > Resources > How to fix iPhone Unavailable

 Fix 2.
 Unlock unavailable iPhone without Erase option or passcode

-To unlock an unavailable iPhone without Erase option or a timer, Appgeeker iPhone Unlocker offers the simplest solution.
+To unlock an iPhone without Erase option or a timer, Appgeeker iPhone Unlocker offers the simplest solution.
 Just connect your device to a computer and follow the direct, step-by-step instructions to unlock your iPhone — no passcode or Apple ID required.

 This powerful iOS unlocking tool is compatible with all iPhone and iPad models, enabling users to bypass the iPhone Unavailable/Security Lockout screen and remove various Apple locks, including forgotten passcodes, Screen Time restrictions, Apple ID, and even the SIM locks.